vaughnteegarden/slate/source/index.html.md

 The Rezolve Inside<sup>TM</sup> SDK is a full-featured application suite.
 Capabilities that can be integrated into your application include:

-* Enabling Shoppable Ads - <a href="images/RezolveOverview-ShoppableAds.pdf">see Shoppable Ads PDF</a>
+* Enabling Shoppable Ads - <a href="images/RezolveOverview-ShoppableAds.pdf">Shoppable Ads PDF</a>
-* Creating a browsable Mall - <a href="images/RezolveOverview-Mall.pdf">see Mall PDF</a>
+* Creating a browsable Mall - <a href="images/RezolveOverview-Mall.pdf">Mall PDF</a>
-* Supporting Pre-pay account Top Up - <a href="images/RezolveOverview-TopUp.pdf">see Top Up PDF</a>
+* Supporting Pre-pay account Top Up - <a href="images/RezolveOverview-TopUp.pdf">Top Up PDF</a>
-* Consumer account creation and Rezolve login
-* Consumer profile and wallet management
 * Consumer management of topup devices
 * Scanning of Rezolve Encoded visual media
-* Listening to Rezolve Encoded audio media
+* Scanning of Rezolve Encoded audio media
-* Purchase history
+* Consumer account creation, consumer profile, and purchase history
+* Wallet management

+The Rezolve Inside<sup>TM</sup> SDK and Platform feature a robust and state-of-the-art security model (see <a href="images/RezolveOverview-ShoppableAds.pdf">see security overview PDF</a>).

 ## Intended audience